jpardogo/GoogleProgressBar/README.md

 Proguard
 --------
-In order to use this library with proguard you need to add this line to your `proguard.fcg`:
+In order to use this library with proguard you need to add this line to your `proguard.cfg`:

 ```grovy
 -keep class com.jpardogo.android.googleprogressbar.** { *; }